 PO Box 750181, Dallas, TX 75275 | (214) 768-2000

 Southern Methodist University is a private institution that was founded in 1911.
-It has a total undergraduate enrollment of 6,521, its setting is urban, and the campus size is 234 acres.
+It has a total undergraduate enrollment of 7,115 (Fall 2023), its setting is urban, and the campus size is 234 acres.
 It utilizes a semester-based academic calendar.
-Southern Methodist University’s ranking in the 2018 edition of Best Colleges is National Universities, 61.
-Its tuition and fees are $52,498 (2017-18).
+Its tuition and fees are $67,038.

 Despite its name, this private university in Dallas is a secular institution when it comes to classes.
 The school was founded by what became the United Methodist Church in 1911, but it is now home to students of many religious affiliations.
 Outdoor activities are plentiful in Dallas, a city that boasts an average of 232 days of sunshine a year.
 Students can check out the Dallas International Film Festival, which draws 40,000 viewers annually, or explore the more than 400 parks in the city.
 Students are required to live on campus for their first two years at SMU.
 The campus is also home to the George W. Bush Presidential Center, which comprises a Bush administration museum, library and public policy institute, and frequently hosts speakers.
 The SMU Mustangs sports teams play in the Division I American Athletic Conference, supported by mascot Peruna, a black stallion Shetland pony.
 About 2,000 students are involved in SMU Greek life, and all students can participate in annual events such as the Festival of Lights, a candlelit assembly on the school’s Main Quad each December, and the Mane Event, a celebration of spring complete with bands and food.